metamorph-inc/cpython/Doc/using/cmdline.rst

       :pep:`370` -- Per user site-packages directory

-.. envvar:: PYTHONEXECUTABLE
+.. envvar:: OMPYTHONEXECUTABLE

    If this environment variable is set, ``sys.argv[0]`` will be set to its value instead of the value got through the C runtime.
 Only works on Mac OS X.

-.. envvar:: PYTHONWARNINGS
+.. envvar:: OMPYTHONWARNINGS

    This is equivalent to the :option:`-W` option.
 If set to a comma separated string, it is equivalent to specifying :option:`-W` multiple times.

-.. envvar:: PYTHONHTTPSVERIFY
+.. envvar:: OMPYTHONHTTPSVERIFY

    If this environment variable is set specifically to ``0``, then it is equivalent to implicitly calling :func:`ssl._https_verify_certificates` with